 Storage Areas on a Bus for Scooters

-Transportation in the US varies depending on your location, and it can get confusing at times, especially when you’re traveling with unique items like a scooter.
+Transportation in the US varies depending on your location, and it can get confusing at times, especially when traveling with unique items like a scooter.
 If you’re a regular rider, you’ll be aware that several transit agencies have considered electric or manual scooters as acceptable baggage on buses.
-However, each transit agency has its own rules regarding scooter dimensions and weight limits.
+However, each transit agency has rules regarding scooter dimensions and weight limits.

-Riverside Transit Agency reserves bike racks primarily for bicycles, and there’s only one rack per bus that accommodates up to three bicycles or scooters.
-If your scooter is foldable and small enough to fit under the seat on board the bus without encroaching into another rider’s space, then that is an excellent option.
+Riverside Transit Agency reserves bike racks primarily for bicycles, and only one rack per bus accommodates up to three bicycles or scooters.
+If your scooter is foldable and small enough to fit under the seat on board the bus without encroaching into another rider’s space, that is an excellent option.

 Scooter Considerations for Bus Travel

-When traveling with a scooter on a bus, it’s essential to pay close attention to some guiding principles that ensure both you and others’ safety while giving you peace of mind throughout your journey.
+When traveling with a scooter on a bus, it’s essential to pay close attention to some guiding principles that ensure both your and others’ safety while giving you peace of mind throughout your journey.

 One fundamental consideration is determining whether the scooter folds or does not fold; non-folding scooters need extra care in selecting an area with adequate space while on the bus.
 Electric scooters, which feature a removable battery, must ensure it’s disengaged and carried separately while riding on the bus.